homemadearcade/zero/todo/1_UPNEXT.md

     Security for changing the game textures....
 Any user can really edit those textures now because amazon isnt checking.
 Perhaps it has to go through our check? attempt the user profile pic upload first
     Should be a /texture route not an aws route
-  Agora User Video, have it load a user and have it like upload it as a profile pic??
-    Make it like Google Calls, or just first letter of name, with color

 VIDEO CALL BLOCKING
   End Call for everyone in lobby, End call for self also